AUTOMATE

 Introduction to Ansible

 What is Ansible?
-Installing and configuring your first Ansible environment.
+Installing and your first commands.

 Beginner